jonfroehlich/gsv-tracker/gsv-bias-scraper/README.md

 - `city_name`: Name of the city to get coordinates for; if need to specify states, follow the format "city_name, state_name."
 - `output`: Relative path to store all GSV data and visualization results, CWD by default.
-- `height`: Half of height of the bounding box to scrap data, by default 1000 meters.
+- `height`: Height of the bounding box to scrap data, by default 1000 meters.
-- `width`: Half of width of the bounding box to scrap data, by default equals to `lat_radius_meter`.
+- `width`: Width of the bounding box to scrap data, by default equals to `lat_radius_meter`.
 - `skipped`: Distance between two intersections on the gird, by default 30 meters.

 if you want to make visualization based on scraper data (make sure to scrap the specific area with certain skipped step before visualize its GSV availability), use: